soderlind/acf-field-date-time-picker/README.md

 ### Compatibility

-This add-on will work with:
+This add-on will work with ACF 3 and 4

-* Advanced Custom Fields version 4.3.5 and up (including ACF 5)
-* Advanced Custom Fields version 3 and bellow

 ### Installation